denizariyan/GTA-Vice-City-Player-Angle/README.md

 ### Using a precompiled executable

-1. Go to `https://github.com/denizariyan/GTA-Vice-City-Player-Angle/releases` and download the latest release.
+1. Go to [the releases page](https://github.com/denizariyan/GTA-Vice-City-Player-Angle/releases) and download the latest release.
 1. Extract the contents to a location.
 1. Run GTA Vice City v1.0
 1. Run the provided executable with admin permissions